Are you considering putting a baby up for adoption but don’t fully understand how the adoption process works?

 Your hospital plan is much like your adoption plan in that you have full control over the hospital stay.
-Your Adoption Specialist will help guide you in creating your hospital plan, and how the hospital stay will look like.
+Your Adoption Specialist will help guide you in creating your hospital plan and understanding what to expect while at the hospital.

-Once the baby is born, you can then sign the adoption paperwork, making the adoption legal.
+Once your baby is born, you usually must wait 48-72 hours before you can sign the adoption paperwork.

 Post-placement contact can be as much or as little as you want; again, it all comes down to your adoption plan.

-The most common form of post-placement contact is pictures and letters: Over 90 percent of our adoptions see the adoptive family send pictures and letters periodically to the birth mother of her child.
+The most common form of post-placement contact is pictures and letters: Over 90 percent of our adoptions involve the adoptive family periodically sending pictures and letters of the child to the birth mother.

-Other forms of contact birth mothers are allowed to request are e-mails, phone calls, and even future visits.
+Other forms of contact include e-mails, phone calls and even future visits.
 There is always a family out there who wants the same adoption relationship that you are seeking.

 If you have any questions about the adoption process, please call an Adoption Specialist at 1-800-ADOPTION or request free adoption information from American Adoptions.
 In no way does contacting us commit you to an adoption plan; it simply allows us to help provide you some information to help you make a decision in you and your child’s best interest.

 ©2013 American Adoptions - All Rights Reserved